mbalestrini/test-run-blender-action/README.md

 `blender TEMPLATE_SKY130_LIBRARY_CELLS.blend -P ./scripts/library_cell_render.py -- -i ./src_files/sky130_fd_sc_hd__mux2_1.json -o ./generated-renders/ -s 1.0`

-After finishng the render the job uploads the files as an artifact to be able to download them from the action:
+After finishing the render the job uploads the files as an artifact to be able to download them from the action:
 ```
       - name: Upload render output as artifact
         uses: actions/upload-artifact@v2